Here are 27 diy wood planter tutorials. I chose These planters to show you for their cool, well-crafted and unique features.

 Check out the amazing contrast of the wood and the black paint on these planters.
 It adds a nice touch of sophistication.
 You’ll find the tutorial over at Making Manzanita.

-You can make this cute little wooden planter box by following the tutorial and free plans at Sustain My Craft Habit.
+You can make this cute little wooden planter box by following the tutorial and free planter plans at Sustain My Craft Habit.
 It’s perfect for any type of plants, not just evergreens.

 I know, I know, this planter isn’t made of wood -but I love it so much, I just had to include it.
 A smart and inspirational raised garden using pavers.